plone/training/plone_training_config/instructions.rst

     You can also work on your own machine with your own Python if you want to but **please please please** make sure that you have a system that will work since we don't want you to lose valuable time.

-    If you want to use your own system use the Buildout at https://github.com/starzel/training_without_vagrant.git (since the one we set up via puppet has several directories set to folders not shared with the host).
+    If you want to use your own system use the Buildout at https://github.com/starzel/training_without_vagrant.git (since the one we set up with puppet has several directories set to folders not shared with the host).

     Set up Plone for the training like this if you don't want to use a VM: